solana-foundation/solana-improvement-documents/proposals/0057-duplicate-block-prevention.md

 ## Backwards Compatibility

-Rollout will happen in stages, prevention cannot be turned on until QUIC turbine.
+Rollout will happen in stages, as this proposal depends on QUIC turbine
-Resolution can run in tandem with duplicate block consensus v1, and full migration will be the final step.

 Tentative schedule:
 Prevention:

 1) Merkle shreds (rolled out)